Bennington Township, Black Hawk County, Iowa

-Bennington Township is one of seventeen rural townships in Black Hawk County, Iowa, USA.
+Bennington Township is one of seventeen rural townships in Black Hawk County, Iowa, United States.
 As of the 2000 census, its population was 500.

 Geography

 Bennington Township covers an area of 36.06 sqmi and contains no incorporated settlements.
 According to the USGS, it contains five cemeteries: Bennington Township, Gresham, Pioneer, Saint John's Evangelical Lutheran Church and Saint Johns Lutheran.